bseltz-cohesity/scripts/remoteAdapter/epic_azure_freeze_thaw/README.md

 1. Create an App Registration and Client Secret for Azure CLI authentication
 2. Create a mount host VM
-3. Install Azure CLI on Epic Iris VM
+3. Install Azure CLI on the Epic Iris VM

 ## Entra ID - Create App Registration and Client Secret